rob4226/esp32_htu21d/README.md

 }
 ```

-Also, see the example project in the [example](./example) directory of this repo.
+Also, see the example projects in the [examples](./examples) directory of this repo.